All you need to know about the Stayers’ Hurdle at Cheltenham Racecourse on March 18.

 Best after a break:

-Winners of this race tend to come into the contest fresh, although Penhill was an extreme example last year when making his seasoinal return!
+Winners of this race tend to come into the contest fresh, although Penhill was an extreme example in 2018 when making his seasonal return.
 Not since My Way De Solzen in 2006 has the winner been in racecourse action within the previous six weeks.

 Favourites do well:

-While there were three winners at 20-1 or more in the 1990s, recent trends have made this a race for the market leaders with five of the last 11 favourites winning and the considerable majority of this century’s scorers coming from the first three in the betting market.
-A total of 15 favourites have won in the 46 runnings.
+While there were three winners at 20-1 or more in the 1990s, recent trends have made this a race for the market leaders with six of the last 13 favourites winning and the considerable majority of this century’s scorers coming from the first three in the betting market.

 The oldest winner was Crimson Embers, aged 11 at the time of his second success in 1986.